 financial support, performance opportunities, and artist networking

-As a Member-led organisation, we primarily offer artist development opportunities to Chisenhale Dance Members.
+As a Member-led organisation, our programmes and opportunities are primarily open to Chisenhale Dance Members.
 We have three recurring programmes which provide monetary support, performance opportunities, and chances to meet and talk to other artists (read more about these below).

-Additional to these streams we also frequently offer residencies, bursaries and commissions, supported with funding from Arts Council England.
-Previous projects have included: August Residencies for artists of colour; Artist Exchange with the Work Room, Glasgow; Collaborations Between Generations artist commissions; and Member-as-Curator research bursaries.
-To find out about these opportunities, please check the News section of our website.
+In addition to these streams we also frequently offer residencies, bursaries and commissions, supported with funding from Arts Council England.
+Previous projects have included: August Residencies; Artist Exchange with the Work Room, Glasgow; Collaborations Between Generations artist commissions; and Member-as-Curator research bursaries.
+To find out about any current projects, please check the News section of our website.

 The Allotment Fund was created in 2016 as a result of match funding from Backstage Trust and as a way of encouraging our membership to explore and invest in circular giving.
 Circular giving is a way of giving that allows everyone an equal opportunity to use the pool of donated money, which comes from CDS Membership donations.

-Members can apply for between £250 and £1000, which can support public programmes (performances, workshops, discussions etc), community outreach ‘first steps’, developing Member-led models, and/or personal experimentation.
+Members can apply for between £250 and £1000, which can support public programmes (performances, workshops, discussions etc), participatory projects ‘first steps’, developing Member-led models, and/or personal experimentation.

 Applicants are asked to complete a short proposal form.
 After receiving applications, a panel consisting of CDS staff and Members meet to select proposals.
 All applicants are informed of the panel’s decision and given some feedback on their application.

 The latest round of applications closed in December 2019.
 There will be more rounds in the future.